BeatrizTSilva/telemetriaVue/README.md

 $ npm run serve // when you first start your app
 // and to compile and run the whole thing when you are done as well
 ```
+### Bugs
+When using the stopwatch you can´t hit "Reset" before stopping

 ## Project setup
 ```